IraAngeles-IBM/SCDF-INNOVATION-CHALLENGE/Tutorials/watson_iot_platform.md

-# Turn your smartphone into an IoT device
+# Setting up your first IoT

 #### Create IBM Cloud apps to process, visualize, and store sensor data that is sent to and from your smartphone